 We finally released VistaDB 6.1 after considerable delay.
 Part of the delay was due to unexpected difficulties with implementing reliable locking on macOS and Linux platforms.
-That turned out to be trickier than expected, so we thought it would be a good basis for a blog series discussing how VistaDB implements locking on Windows—plus the quirks and limitations we ran into on those other platforms by comparison.
+That turned out to be trickier than expected, so we thought it would be a good basis for a blog discussing why VistaDB implements locking in the first place.

 Why Even Use Locking?